RationAI/xopat/test/README.md

 The viewer must understand the WSI server you are going to use.
 You can use ``viewer.env.wsi-service.json``, simply run `npm run s-node-test` (server node for tests).

-Now you are done and you can start testing.
+Now you are done and you can start testing (e.g. `npm run test-w` for interactive tests).

 ### HEADERS object in cypress.env.json
 These headers used for cypress access to the viewer domain